Wacom-Developer/sdk-for-documents-win/GETTING-STARTED.md

 # Getting Started

+> **Important Note:**
+> This series of Wacom products is now discontinued and support for them is no longer offered.

 ## Development Environment

 The sample application is supplied for Windows 7 and above to demonstrate using the SDK.